 Other causes of a prostate nodule include:

-- infarct, an area of dead tissue caused by a loss in blood supply
+- an infarct, an area of dead tissue that happens when there is a loss of blood supply

 - abnormalities in the rectum, such as a hemorrhoid

-A doctor will ask about a person's symptoms and their medical history and may take a urine sample for testing.
+A doctor will ask the person about their symptoms and medical history.
+They may take a urine sample for testing.

-The digital rectal exam will allow the doctor to feel if there is a prostate nodule present.
+The exam will allow the doctor to feel for any changes in the prostate.

 Prostate-specific antigen (PSA) test

 This is a blood test.
 It checks for high levels of